NikitaChilkoti/statuscake-monitoring-automation/Creating-monitor-automation.md

 ---

-# What This Script Does
+### What This Script Does

 This sends a request to StatusCake saying:

 ```
-“Create a monitor called production-nginx-monitor
+Create a monitor called production-nginx-monitor
-and check the website every 5 minutes.”
+and check the website every 5 minutes.
 ```

 That’s it.